shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 # Introduction

 This assessment report describes the stock of Black Rockfish (*Sebastes melanops*) off the Oregon coast in U.S. waters, using data through 2022.
 The stocks of Black Rockfish in Washington, Oregon, and California waters are each modeled as separate stocks with the population estimates reported in stock-specific assessment reports (Figure \ref{fig:map}).
-This assessment does not account for populations located in other areas off the U.S. West Coast and assumes that these southern and northern populations do not contribute to nor take from the population being assessed here.
+This assessment does not account for populations located in other areas off the U.S. West Coast and assumes that California and Washington populations do not contribute to nor take from the Oregon population being assessed here.

 ## Basic Information
 Black Rockfish (*Sebastes melanops*) are an important component of the recreational fisheries in the nearshore waters off central and northern California, Oregon, and Washington, as well as the non-trawl commercial fisheries in California and Oregon.
 They range as far north as Amchitka and Kodiak islands in Alaska and are considered uncommon south of central California [@love_rockfishes_2002].

-A first assessment of Black Rockfish off considered the population off Oregon and California [@ralston_status_2003] and reviewed the evidence supporting genetic stock structure for Black Rockfish and other rockfish off the U.S. West Coast and concluded that the Oregon and California populations of Black Rockfish are probably not genetically heterogeneous.
+An early assessment of Black Rockfish considered the population off Oregon and California [@ralston_status_2003].
+This assessment reviewed the evidence supporting genetic stock structure for Black Rockfish and other rockfish off the U.S. West Coast.
+This work concluded that the Oregon and California populations of Black Rockfish are probably not genetically heterogeneous.
 That assessment treated the Black Rockfish off California and Oregon as a unit stock.
 Previous assessments of Black Rockfish off Washington [@wallace_status_1999; @wallace_status_2007] describe a study of coastal Black Rockfish genetic structure using 10 sampled sites collected from northern California to southern British Columbia.
-Results of that study supported the notion of separate genetic stocks north and south of Cape Falcon.
-However, a later study [@baker_genetic_1999] of Black Rockfish collected from eight sites along the northern Oregon coast concluded that Black Rockfish from north and south of Cape Falcon were genetically very similar.
+Results of that study supported the notion of separate genetic stocks north and south of Cape Falcon, Oregon.
+However, a later study [@baker_genetic_1999] using Black Rockfish collected from eight sites along the northern Oregon coast concluded that Black Rockfish from north and south of Cape Falcon were genetically very similar.

-Although a stock boundary line at the Columbia River seems reasonable for Black Rockfish, both because it is a state fishery management boundary and because the Columbia River plume is likely to be a natural barrier to the north-south exchange of Black Rockfish adults and larvae, the 2007 assessment of Black Rockfish off Oregon and California [@sampson_status_2007] differed slightly from Ralston and Dick [-@ralston_status_2003] in placing the northern boundary at Cape Falcon rather than at the Columbia River.
+Although a stock boundary line at the Columbia River seems reasonable for Black Rockfish, both because it is a state fishery management boundary and because the Columbia River plume is likely to be somewhat of a natural barrier (impediment) to the north-south exchange of Black Rockfish adults and larvae, the 2007 assessment of Black Rockfish off Oregon and California [@sampson_status_2007] differed slightly from Ralston and Dick [-@ralston_status_2003] by placing the northern boundary at Cape Falcon rather than at the Columbia River.
 The boundary was changed to avoid overlap with the separate northern assessment [@wallace_status_2007] and to simplify the process of assembling historical commercial landings data, which are largely available in terms of Pacific Marine Fisheries Commission (PMFC) statistical areas.
 Given the spatial resolution of the historical commercial fishery data, it is problematic to estimate the catch of Black Rockfish taken north of Cape Falcon but south of the Columbia River.
-Addressing the spatial distribution of the catch around the OR-WA state boundary was a major focus of both the 2015 Black Rockfish assessment (@cope_assessments_2016) and the current assessment.
+Addressing the spatial distribution of the catch around the OR-WA state boundary was a major focus of both the 2015 Black Rockfish assessment [@cope_assessments_2016] and the current assessment.

-The 2015 Black Rockfish assessment delineated the stock at state borders and three models were used to estimate a coastwide stock status (@cope_assessments_2016).
-This approach was considered consistent with two ideas: (a) these nearshore species do not exhibit much adult movement and (b) exploitation and management histories have varied significantly among the three states.
-This stratification was maintained in the current assessment and this document addresses Black Rockfish in Oregon.
+The 2015 Black Rockfish assessment delineated the stock at state borders and three models were used to estimate a coastwide stock status [@cope_assessments_2016].
+This approach was considered consistent with two ideas: (a) that nearshore species do not exhibit much adult movement and (b) exploitation and management histories have varied significantly among the three states.
+This stratification was maintained in the current assessment and this document addresses the portion of the Black Rockfish stock in Oregon waters.

-In Oregon, accounting for location of capture is problematic for historic commercially caught fish, primarily for trawl gear types, which was the predominant gear type during that era.
-For these regional assessments the commercially caught Black Rockfish were apportioned to assessment region based on the port of landing, with the exception of trawl caught fish landed into Astoria, OR.
+In Oregon, accounting for location of capture is problematic for historic commercially caught fish, primarily for trawl gear types, which was the predominant gear type during the 1940s to 1970s.
+For state-specific regional assessments the commercially caught Black Rockfish were apportioned to assessment region based on the port of landing, with the exception of trawl caught fish landed into Astoria, OR.
 Most of these fish were found to have been caught off Washington and most of the trawl landings into Astoria were therefore included with the catch history for the Washington assessment region.
 This approach was refined in the current assessment to allow for state-specific species compositions to be applied to aggregated trawl landings.
-Details are provided in Section ADD REFERENCE TO SECTION.
+Details are provided in Section 2.1.1 Commercial Landings and Discards.

 ## Life History
 Adult Black Rockfish tend to occur in schools over rocky structure at depths less than 40 fathoms, and sometimes feed actively on or near the surface.
-They feed on a wide variety of prey including zooplankton, krill, mysids, sand lance, and juvenile rockfish, and are subject to predation by lingcod and marine mammals [@love_rockfishes_2002].
+They feed on a wide variety of prey including zooplankton, krill, mysids, sand lance, and juvenile rockfish, and are subject to predation by Lingcod and marine mammals [@love_rockfishes_2002].

 Although tagging studies have documented some individuals moving long distances (several hundreds of miles), the vast majority of recaptured individuals were found close to the areas of initial capture and tagging [@culver_1987;@ayres_tag_1988;@wallace_tag_2010;@starr_green_2007].
 Results from a 2004-05 study off Newport, OR of 42 Black Rockfish implanted with acoustic tags indicated that all but seven fish remained within range of a 3 x 5 km array of acoustic receivers during one full year of monitoring and had relatively small home ranges that did not vary seasonally [@parker_etal_2007].
 Green and Starr [-@green_starr_2007] report similar findings from a study in Carmel Bay, CA of 23 acoustically tagged Black Rockfish.
-The extensive Washington state tagging study also supported low movements for most individuals, with some exceptional movements recorded [@wallace_tag_2010].
+An extensive Washington state tagging study also supported low movements for most individuals, with some exceptional movements recorded [@wallace_tag_2010].

 Like all members of the genus Sebastes, Black Rockfish have internal fertilization and bear live young approximately two months after insemination.
 Black Rockfish are quite fecund, with a six-year-old female annually producing about 300,000 embryos and a 16-year-old producing about 950,000 embryos [@bobko_berkeley_2004].
 Recent studies have demonstrated that the relative number and quality of larvae increase with age in female Black Rockfish [@berkeley_etal_2004; @hixon_etal_1987].
 Parturition of larvae occurs during winter [@wyllie_echeverria_1987] and larvae and small juveniles are pelagic for several months to a year [@boehlert_yoklavich_1983].
 Settlement occurs in estuaries, tide-pools, and in the nearshore at depths less than 20 m [@stein_hassler_1989].